pingvin65/react-carousel/README.md

 # React - carousel

-The carousel is a very simple example made in React, Material-UI
+The carousel is a simple example made in React, Material-UI